 Shift Work Sleep Disorder Question and Answers

-If your shift work is affecting your sleep, talk to our team of healthcare providers today at Koala Center for Sleep & TMJ Disorders.
+If your shift work is affecting your sleep, talk to our team of healthcare providers today at Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.

 Working a regular nine-to-five job provides a consistent daily schedule, allowing people to wake up and go to bed at the same time every night.
 Shift work, on the other hand, comes with an irregular schedule and has hours that often change every day.
 This can make it hard to have a consistent daily routine, and can also pose many sleeping problems.
 By waking up and going to bed at different times every day, the body is trying to regulate these patterns and can often get tired at varying times, depending on the differences in sleep times.
 This can make it difficult for someone to go to bed and can also make it difficult for someone to wake up.

 Yes, shift work does affect sleep.
 Shift work disorder is a real, clinically diagnosable medical condition that affects people who work non-traditional schedules.
 The disorder is characterized by excessive sleepiness when awake and insomnia symptoms when trying to sleep.
 Even if the symptoms do not develop into a disorder, many shift workers struggle with falling or staying asleep when rest is needed and staying awake during their working hours.
 Hormonal disruptions of cortisol and testosterone levels can affect the quality of life and result in symptoms such as reduced energy levels, decreased libido, and fatigue.

 In order for shift work sleep disorder to be diagnosed, patients must meet the following criteria: